 DecorBook Classic : Holiday Works of Art

-Take one look at this wreath and I bet you're thinking just what I did.
+Take one look at this little tree and I bet you're thinking just what I did.
 "Hey, I could do that."
 Seems we all have ready "stock" just laying around our rooms for assorted projects.
 Why not open those costume jewelry boxes, spray paint some existing decorations white or a metallic color and assemble into a new piece?
-A piece to be cherished for years to come.
-Here's some ideas we can all do.
+Turns out, creating these works of art aren't for the faint of heart.

 vickie merrick (Pinterest)